kyleetqi/focbldc/README.md

 # High-Level Understanding

-I spent an ungodly amount of time researching how FOCs work to distill it down into this concise writing.
+I spent an ungodly amount of time researching how FOCs work to distill it down into this.

 ## How do Brushless DC Motors Work?